 During your appointment, the travel health nurse and clinician will discuss the vaccines and malaria medication with you to consider based on your itinerary.
 UHC clinicians can provide antimalarial and antidiarrheal prescriptions.
 The travel health nurse will outline country-specific risks and precautions, answer any remaining questions you have about staying healthy while traveling, and administer vaccines should you choose to get them.

-The international travel clinic opens each fall in October, and has select days of availability after spring break.
+The international travel clinic opens each fall in October, and has select days of availability throughout the spring semester.
 Consultations cost $10, and vaccination costs are available on the UHC price list.